ucl-exoplanets/pylightcurve/README.md

 Returns the observed stellar flux as a function of time - i.e. the transit light-curve.

 - method
-Limb darkening low (str, available methods: 'claret', 'quad', 'sqrt' or 'linear').
+Limb darkening law (str, available methods: 'claret', 'quad', 'sqrt' or 'linear').

 - limb_darkening_coefficients
 A list containing the limb darkening coefficients.
 The list should contain 1 element if the method used is the